Learning Styles Guide for Every Teacher in 2025

 - Sensory/Intuitive: This style refers to how learners prefer to focus on concrete, factual information (sensing) or abstract concepts and theories (intuitive).

-- Visual/Verbal: Refers to how learners prefer to learn through visual aids and verbal explanations such as lectures and discussions.
+- Visual/Verbal: This refers to how learners prefer to learn through visual aids and verbal explanations, such as lectures and discussions.

 - Active/Reflective: This refers to the extent to which learners prefer to be actively involved in the learning process or to reflect on the material before responding.

-- Sequential/Global: This is the extent to which learners prefer to learn information in a step-by-step manner versus seeing the big picture first and then fill in the details.
+- Sequential/Global: This is the extent to which learners prefer to learn information step-by-step versus seeing the big picture first and then filling in the details.

-The ILS is widely used in educational training to help educators and students adapt to individual learning styles.
+The Index Learning Styles is widely used in educational training to help educators and students adapt to individual styles.

 Asking Your Students About Their Learning Styles